 Over the course of the Cold War, the city of Berlin was frequently at the centre of global tensions and a potential front line should the superpower rivalry descend into actual war.
 This course utilizes the city of Berlin as a laboratory in which to examine the origins, nature, and conclusion of the Cold War that defined international relations between 1945 and 1991.
-We analyze the Allied occupation of the city following the Nazi defeat, the Berlin blockade and airlift that helped solidify the divisions between East and West, the workers? uprising of 1953 that provoked a Soviet military response, the emigration crisis of the late 1950s that led the Soviets to first threaten a military takeover of the city and eventually to construct the Berlin Wall, and the fall of the wall and the subsequent reunification of Berlin and Germany.
+We analyze the Allied occupation of the city following the Nazi defeat, the Berlin blockade and airlift that helped solidify the divisions between East and West.
+Next, we will examine the workers’ uprising of 1953 that provoked a Soviet military response.
+The following sessions will deal with the emigration crisis of the late 1950s that led the Soviets to first threaten a military takeover of the city and eventually to construct the Berlin Wall.
+Finally, we will look at the fall of the wall and the subsequent reunification of Berlin and Germany.

 Courses and course hours of instruction are subject to change.

 Eligibility for courses may be subject to a placement exam and/or pre-requisites.